 a) Net-30 terms can create problems

 Offering payment terms can create cash flow problems for detective agencies that don’t have enough funds in reserve.
-Small private investigation companies typically run into this problem.
+Small private investigation companies typically encounter this problem.
 However, it can also affect agencies that are adding clients and growing quickly.
-Quick growth drains reserves, at least until invoices start getting paid.
+Quick growth drains reserves – at least until invoices start getting paid.

-Companies with cashflow problems can easily get into a financial tailspin unless this problem is corrected quickly.
+Companies with cash flow problems can easily enter a financial tailspin unless this problem is corrected quickly.
 One way to fix this problem is to use factoring.

 2. Use factoring to improve cash flow